maliahavlicek/what2do2day/README.md

 1. GoogleMaps Geolocation - share location with other members, narrow results of events and places by proximity
 #### Switch to Relational Database
 1. mongo DB is not the correct data base, it was chosen because it has a free tier, but the aggregation to force joins is awkward and inefficient.
 As the dataset grows this will cripple the application's efficiency.
+### Project Tracking
+The scope of this project was larger than a typical milestone effort and I quickly felt overwhelmed when learning new skills such as Bulma, mongodb, and Flask.
+To ensure I kept on task and could feel a sense of accomplishment while taking the millions of baby steps towards completion, I devised a [project tacking sheet]().
+It helped me prioritize what aspects I needed to accomplish first and also helped identify features to move into future releases.
 ## Technologies Used
 ### Programming languages
 - [CSS3](https://www.w3schools.com/w3css/default.asp) - used to define DOM appearance.